marcloe/sensoryCartography/README.md

 **For the Arduino**
 Enter the SSID and password of the local network you are using for communication.
 Do this at line 37 and 38 in the arduino_vest_peltier.ino.
 For the connection to the Shiftr instance, enter at line 55 the instance name in small letters and the token (do not enter the whole URL in the format mqtt://A:B@A.cloud.shiftr.io).
 Change the instance name in small letters in the URL-String at line 109.

 For the anchors there is no configuration needed.
+Anchor code available at https://github.com/Makerfabs/Makerfabs-ESP32-UWB-DW3000/blob/main/example/range/range_tx/range_tx.ino

 You have to add your own icons at /public/assets/icons and your own fonts at /public/fonts for license reasons.